RameenMughal/TryHackMeWriteups/Networking/Introductory Networking.md

 With a protocol selected, the transport layer then divides the transmission up into bite-sized pieces (over TCP these are called segments, over UDP they're called datagrams), which makes it easier to transmit the message successfully.

+### Layer 3 - Network:

+The network layer is responsible for locating the destination of your request.
+For example, the Internet is a huge network; when you want to request information from a webpage, it's the network layer that takes the IP address for the page and figures out the best route to take.

+At this stage we're working with what is referred to as Logical addressing (i.e. IP addresses) which are still software controlled.
+Logical addresses are used to provide order to networks, categorising them and allowing us to properly sort them.

+Currently the most common form of logical addressing is the IPV4 format, which you'll likely already be familiar with (i.e 192.168.1.1 is a common address for a home router).

+### Layer 2 - Data Link:

+The data link layer focuses on the physical addressing of the transmission.
+It receives a packet from the network layer (that includes the IP address for the remote computer) and adds in the physical (MAC) address of the receiving endpoint.

+Inside every network enabled computer is a Network Interface Card (NIC) which comes with a unique MAC (Media Access Control) address to identify it.

+MAC addresses are set by the manufacturer and literally burnt into the card; they can't be changed - although they can be spoofed (imitate  a MAC address for attack) .
+When information is sent across a network, it's actually the physical address that is used to identify where exactly to send the information.

+Additionally, it's also the job of the data link layer to present the data in a format suitable for transmission.

+The data link layer also serves an important function when it receives data, as it checks the received information to make sure that it hasn't been corrupted during transmission, which could well happen when the data is transmitted by layer 1: the physical layer.

+### Layer 1 - Physical:

+The physical layer is right down to the hardware of the computer.
+This is where the electrical pulses that make up data transfer over a network are sent and received.

+It's the job of the physical layer to convert the binary data of the transmission into signals and transmit them across the network, as well as receiving incoming signals and converting them back into binary data.

+### Answer the questions below

+1. Which layer would choose to send data over TCP or UDP?
+Answer with the number of the layer: e.g. if the answer would be "the application layer", then you would enter "7".

+4

+2. Which layer checks received information to make sure that it hasn't been corrupted?
+Answer with the number of the layer: e.g. if the answer would be "the application layer", then you would enter "7".

+2

+3. In which layer would data be formatted in preparation for transmission?
+Answer with the number of the layer: e.g. if the answer would be "the application layer", then you would enter "7".

+2

+4. Which layer transmits and receives data?
+Answer with the number of the layer: e.g. if the answer would be "the application layer", then you would enter "7".

+1

+5. Which layer encrypts, compresses, or otherwise transforms the initial data to give it a standardised format?
+Answer with the number of the layer: e.g. if the answer would be "the application layer", then you would enter "7".

+6

+6. Which layer tracks communications between the host and receiving computers?
+Answer with the number of the layer: e.g. if the answer would be "the application layer", then you would enter "7".

+5

+7. Which layer accepts communication requests from applications?
+Answer with the number of the layer: e.g. if the answer would be "the application layer", then you would enter "7".

+7

+8. Which layer handles logical addressing?
+Answer with the number of the layer: e.g. if the answer would be "the application layer", then you would enter "7".

+3

+9. When sending data over TCP, what would you call the "bite-sized" pieces of data?
+Answer with the number of the layer: e.g. if the answer would be "the application layer", then you would enter "7".

+Segments

+10. [Research] Which layer would the FTP protocol communicate with?
+Answer with the number of the layer: e.g. if the answer would be "the application layer", then you would enter "7".

+7

+11. Which transport layer protocol would be best suited to transmit a live video?
+Answer with the number of the layer: e.g. if the answer would be "the application layer", then you would enter "7".

+UDP